 Medical bills are reported to be the number one cause of U.S. bankruptcies.
 One study has claimed that 62.1% of bankruptcies were caused by medical issues.
 Other studies claim that over 2 million people are adversely affected by their medical expenses.

 If medical bills start piling up, you’ll no longer be able to support your lifestyle in other areas as well, especially if your income is on hold.
 You might find yourself unable to pay for utilities and rent, and that eventually will lead to foreclosure.
 Half of the foreclosures on conventional mortgages in Missouri is caused by the disability of one of the homeowners.
-In fact, the foreclosure rate in the state of Missouri can reach 1.14%!
+In fact, the foreclosure rate in the state of Missouri is one every 5,710 homes!

 A lot of people still think that the need for disability insurance is not top priority, thinking that disability rarely happens, and when it does, it’s only caused by serious accidents.
 But did you know that up to 90% of disability cases recorded are due to illness, not injury?